CodeMouse92/quantified-task-management/measures/planning.md

 If a task hasn't been discussed yet, or you're not sure it should be included, it should not be assigned a Gravity score.
-Depending on your issue tracker, you may choose to mark it as `gT: Triage`.
+Depending on your issue tracker, you may leave it blank or mark it as `gT: Triage`.

 As a rule, if everything is critical, nothing is critical!
-We estimate that your g5 and g4 tasks should account for only about 20% of your tasks.
+We estimate that your g5 and g4 tasks should account for only about 20% of your tasks (Pareto principle).
 A good way to think about this is to imagine the minimum viable product (MVP), which contains only g5 features.
-An MVP is not going to be particularly fast, easy to use, or aesthetically pleasing;
-it is only going to perform its essential functions in the most Spartan manner possible.
+An MVP is often not going to be particularly fast, easy to use, or aesthetically pleasing; it is only going to perform its essential functions in the most Spartan manner possible.

 If you're a project manager, it is your duty to ensure the g5 and g4 lists are streamlined!
 Failure to do so will impair the developers in setting priorities and planning sprints.